$k_T$-factorization approach to the Higgs boson production in $ZZ^*\to 4\ell$ channel at the LHC: Introduction

-Factorization theorem in perturbative quantum chromodynamics (pQCD) allows us to write convolution of the matrix element of short distance process and the universal parton density functions to obtain inclusive cross section for given scattering process.
-This factorization theorem is based on the collinear approach governed by the longitudinal momentum fraction $x$ and hard scale $\mu^2_F$ and it is called a {\em collinear factorization}.
-For inclusive Higgs boson production at LHC, the longitudinal momentum fraction of incident gluons is small.
-This domain of small $x$ is still in the perturbative regime where is it expected that collinear factorization should break down because contribution from large logarithmic term proportional to $1/x$ becomes dominant~\cite{Andersson:2002cf, Andersen:2003xj,Andersen:2006pg}.
-The contribution from terms proportional to $1/x$ is taken into account in Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution equation~\cite{Kuraev:1976ge, Kuraev:1977fs,Balitsky:1978ic}.
-The unintegrated parton densities (uPDFs) obeying BFKL evolution convoluted with an off-shell matrix element within generalized factorization is called {\em $k_{_T}$-factorization}~\cite{Gribov:1984tu,Levin:1991ry,Catani:1990xk, Catani:1990eg,Collins:1991ty}.
-Evolution equation valid for both small and large $x$ is given by the Ciafaloni-Catani-Fiorani-Marchesini (CCFM) evolution equation~\cite{ Ciafaloni:1987ur,Catani:1989yc,Catani:1989sg, Marchesini:1994wr}.
-CCFM evolution is equivalent to BFKL evolution in the limit of very small $x$, whereas similar to the DGLAP evolution for large $x$ and high $\mu^2_F$.
+For the inclusive Higgs boson production at the LHC, the longitudinal momentum fraction of the incident gluons is small ($x_1 x_2\sim$ 0.0089-0.0175).
+This domain of small longitudinal momentum fraction ($x$) is still in the perturbative regime where is it expected that collinear factorization should break down because the large logarithmic term proportional to $1/x$ becomes dominant~\cite{Andersson:2002cf, Andersen:2003xj, Andersen:2006pg}.
+The contribution from the terms proportional to $1/x$ is taken into account in the Balitsky-Fadin-Kuraev-Lipatov (BFKL) evolution equation~\cite{Kuraev:1976ge, Kuraev:1977fs, Balitsky:1978ic}.
+An unintegrated parton densities (uPDFs) obeying BFKL evolution, convoluted with an off-shell matrix element within a generalized factorization is called $k_T$-factori\-zation~\cite{Gribov:1984tu, Levin:1991ry, Catani:1990xk, Catani:1990eg, Collins:1991ty}.
+The evolution equation is valid for both small $x$ and large $x$ is given by the Ciafaloni-Catani-Fiorani-Marchesini (CCFM) evolution equation~\cite{Ciafaloni:1987ur, Catani:1989yc, Catani:1989sg, Marchesini:1994wr}.
+CCFM evolution is equivalent to BFKL evolution in the limit of very small $x$ and is equivalent to the DGLAP evolution for a large $x$ region.

+In this work, we have not implemented the reggeized parton approach~\cite{Lipatov:2000se, Bogdan:2006af, Hentschinski:2011xg, Chachamis:2012gh, Hentschinski:2011tz} based on the Lipatov effective action formalism, which ensures a gauge invariance of the off-shell amplitude~\cite{Lipatov:1995pn, Lipatov:1996ts}.
+However, our investigation is based on the assumption that the off-shell partonic amplitudes being gauge-invariant in a small-$x$ limit.
+The approach, which is based on Lipatov effective action formalism that has been employed recently in the calculation using $k_T$-factorization approach for the inclusive prompt photon production at LHC~\cite{Lipatov:2016wgr}.